rjagiasi/Attendance/README.md

 ### Setup

-⋅⋅* Install LAMP or XAMPP Server
+1. Install LAMP or XAMPP Server
-⋅⋅* Copy entire folder to apache root directory
+2. Copy entire folder to apache root directory
-⋅⋅* Create db in phpmyadmin and import Structure.sql ⋅⋅* Set database and email(gmail only) fields in php/constants.php (Enable less secure apps in Gmail) ⋅⋅* Setup cron jobs for **php/cron_job.php** and **backups.sh** ⋅⋅* Register through webpage
+3. Create db in phpmyadmin and import Structure.sql
+4. Set database and email(gmail only) fields in php/constants.php (Enable less secure apps in Gmail)
+5. Setup cron jobs for **php/cron_job.php** and **backups.sh** (Change folder name in backups.sh)
+6. Register through webpage
-⋅⋅* To access admin page, change Role field in Staff table to 1 ⋅⋅* Done!
+7. To access admin page, change Role field in Staff table to 1
+8. Done!